ark-network/ark/website/docs/intro/nomenclature.md

 ## Moments

-### Onboarding the Ark
+### Boarding the Ark

 When a User sends funds to the Ark and gets VTXOs in return.

 ### Unilateral exit

-When a user decides to withdraw his funds from the Ark to mainchain, without asking the ASP.
+When a user decides to withdraw his funds from the Ark to mainchain, without asking the ASP for permission.

 ### Round